SamuelsjO/jobIBGE/README.md

 ###
-1 - create an IBGE table with the fields { ID: int, STATE: string, CITY: string }, the bank option was sqlite.
+1 - create an IBGE table with the fields and database db_ibge { ID: int, STATE: string, CITY: string }, the bank option was sqlite.

 to raise the service: